core-wg/oscore/draft-ietf-core-object-security.md

 #### No-Response {#no-resp}

 No-Response is defined in {{RFC7967}}.
-Clients using No-Response MUST set both an Inner (Class E) and an Outer (Class U) No-Response option, with same value.
+Clients using No-Response MUST set both an Inner (Class E) and an Outer (Class U) No-Response option, with the same value.

 The Inner No-Response option is used to communicate to the server the client's disinterest in certain classes of responses to a particular request.
 The Inner No-Response SHALL be processed by OSCORE as specified in {{inner-options}}.

 The Outer No-Response option is used to support proxy functionality, specifically to avoid error transmissions from proxies to clients, and to avoid bandwidth reduction to servers by proxies applying congestion control when not receiving responses.
 The Outer No-Response option is processed according to {{outer-options}}.

-In particular, step 8 of {{ver-res}} is applied to No-Response.
+Note the effect in step 8 of {{ver-res}} when applied to No-Response.
 Applications should consider that a proxy may remove the Outer No-Response option from the request.
 Applications using No-Response can specify policies to deal with cases where servers receive an Inner No-Response option only, which may be the result of the request having traversed a No-Response unaware proxy, and update the processing in {{ver-res}} accordingly.
 This avoids unnecessary error responses to clients and bandwidth reductions to servers, due to No-Response unaware proxies.

 #### The OSCORE Option